How Do We Avoid Perfectionism and Still Manage Quality? – DBR 019

 In this episode, I’ll talk about some of the challenges of quality in knowledge work.
 We should arrive at some actionable ideas of how to manage quality in knowledge work.
 Can we have quality targets as knowledge workers?

-And so we, we definitely want to avoid perfectionism.
-And we also want to support timeboxing, we want to support the idea that we can say, this should take me four hours, and then schedule four hours, and then get the work done in four hours. versus some perfectionistic approach where we work on it, work on it, and continue to work on and work on it until we run out of time.
+We definitely want to avoid perfectionism.
+And we also want to support timeboxing.
+We want to support the idea that this should take me four hours, and then schedule four hours, and get the work done in four hours.
+Versus some perfectionistic approach where we work on it, work on it, and continue to work on it until we run out of time.
 And then we declare it done.
-And that’s not a thoughtful way to proceed.
-And definitely not managing quality.
+That’s not a thoughtful way to proceed and definitely not managing quality.

 Our productivity demands that we manage quality.
 And we need to manage quality because we need to manage cost.
 Otherwise, we go out of business.
 But how?